 Students in the 4th and 5th grade high math groups have the opportunity of participating in the program.
 We have continued offering the Math Olympiad program to these two groups of students for two days in each cycle.
 The Math Olympiad program is an effort to challenge students and help them learn how to solve problems better.
 Students in the program learn strategies and concepts and take a monthly test that program members across the world take as well from October-March.

 In an effort to provide our highest achieving math students with the opportunity to delve deeper into mathematical concepts and move at a slightly quicker pace, we have developed a class to meet their needs.
-This year, teachers in grades 3-5 will be teaching a new and challenging math curriculum called M3.
+Teachers in second grade will be teaching a challenging math curriculum called M2 and grades 3-5 will be teaching M3.
 See the Project M3 website for additional information.

-The following criteria were used to determine which students qualified to participate in M3 math class:
+The following criteria were used to determine which students qualified to participate in M2 and M3 math class:

 - Grade Level Assessments